There are several factors to consider when entering a competition for an award.

 APPLY WHEN ELIGIBLE

-Each design discipline has many sub-categories for you to choose from and many entries are fitted to multiple sub-categories.
+Each design discipline has many sub-categories for you to choose from and many entries are eligible in more than one category.

-A 50% discount is offered when entering your design in additional subcategories.
+A 50% discount is offered when entering your design in additional categories.

 STATE YOUR NAME FOR THE RECORD